 (Notes: a) Including records that represent zero fish is OK.
 For example, if a sample has records for TotalAge=2, 4, and 5, then including a record for TotalAge=3 with ActualPerAS=0 and TotalPerAS=0 is OK, but not required.
 This extra record can help complete the data set so that users don't wonder if data are missing. b) We do not yet have the ability to record data about repeat steelhead and sea-run coastal cutthroat

 spawners.)
-(Back to EscData) (Back to HatchRetMain) (Back to HatchRetDetail) (Back to table of contents)
+(Back to EscData table) (Back to HatchRetMain table) (Back to HatchRetDetail table) (Back to table of contents)(Back to EscData) (Back to HatchRetMain) (Back to HatchRetDetail) (Back to table of contents)